nerab/paradeiser/README.md

       }

 ## Output Policy
 Paradeiser follows the [Rule of Silence](http://www.faqs.org/docs/artu/ch01s06.html#id2878450).
 If all goes well, a command will not print any output to `STDOUT`.

-Reports are exempted from this rule.
+Reports are exempted from this rule and always print their payload to STDOUT.

-Error and warning messages always go to `STDERR`.
+While a controller raise errors, the `pom` command provides proper error- and warning messages to `STDERR`.

 ## Hooks
 Instead of handling tasks itself, Paradeiser integrates with external tools via hooks.
 Every event will attempt to find and execute an appropriate script in `~/.paradeiser/hooks/`.
 Sufficient information will be made available via environment variables.